Hi5

 hi5 is an American social networking service based in San Francisco, California.
 It is owned by The Meet Group.

 Users can create a profile and provide personal information including interests, age, photos, and hometown.
-Users can also send friend requests via e-mail to other users.
-When a person receives a friend request, he may accept or decline it, or block the user altogether.
+Users can also send friend requests via email to other users.
+When a person receives a friend request, they may accept or decline it, or block the user altogether.
 If the user accepts another user as a friend, the two will be connected directly or in the 1st degree.
 The user will then appear on the person's contact list and vice versa.
 Some users opt to make their profiles available for everyone on hi5 to view.
 Other users exercise the option to make their profile viewable only to those people who are in their network.

 In a 2009 redesign, hi5 added features oriented toward gaming and entertainment.
 The site featured over 200 games in a variety of genres, and was adding games at a rate of 2-3 per week.
 It is targeted to users that are interested in flirting, dating, and making new friends.
 In order to join hi5, users must be age 18 or older.
-Due to hi5's shift in focus to social gaming, comScore reclassified hi5 as an online gaming site in early 2011.
+Due to hi5's shift in focus to social gaming, Comscore reclassified hi5 as an online gaming site in early 2011.
 According to comScore, hi5 ranked as the 6th most trafficked online gaming site.

 History

 The company was founded in 2003 by Ramu Yalamanchi.
 It was profitable in its first year.

 By 2006, it had become the 8th largest social networking service.

 Prior to 2004, the company had raised $250,000 from angel investors.

 By 2007, it was the 2nd largest social networking service after Myspace.

 In 2007, the company raised $20 million in a series A round from Mohr Davidow Ventures, as well as $15 million in venture debt.

 In 2008, comScore reported that hi5 was the third most popular social networking service in monthly unique visitors behind Facebook and MySpace.
 It was also the fastest growing social network.
 However, international growth of Facebook later hurt hi5.
 It was most popular in Latin America.

 The company had gained significant market share in Europe, Latin America, and Asia, and Mary Meeker had cited hi5 as the 10th largest site in the World in her 2007 Technology / Internet Trends report.

 Bill Gossman was appointed CEO in April 2009, and at that time, hi5 refocused itself as a social-network game platform and opened itself to new game developers.

 In early 2010, hi5 acquired social gaming company Big Six.

 In 2010, it announced it had raised $3 million convertible note from existing investor Mohr Davidow, bringing the funding up to $38 million.